-Combustion analysis: When fossil fuels are used to heat a home, furnaces and boilers should be adjusted to ensure that they are efficiently consuming fuel and that they have sufficient oxygen to properly combust the fuel.
+Combustion analysis: When fossil fuels are used to heat a building, furnaces and boilers should be adjusted to ensure that they are efficiently consuming fuel and that they have sufficient oxygen to properly combust the fuel.
 A combustion analysis test, with a properly calibrated meter, is an optimal approach to verify the combustion rate.

-Vent system: When fossil fuels are used to heat a home they produce carbon monoxide (CO).
+Vent system: When fossil fuels are used to heat a building they produce carbon monoxide (CO).
 Your contractor will verify that the vent piping is the correct size and properly installed.
-A CO test is supplemental to ensure that the furnace or boiler is venting properly, exhausting all of the harmful gases away from the occupants.
+A CO test is supplemental to ensure that the furnace or boiler is venting properly, exhausting all of the harmful gases away from the occupants and to the outdoors.